YahyaAlBenni/IOT_Smart_Water_Management_System/CoAP_Implementation/README.md

 ## Overview

-This project implements a CoAP-based communication system to monitor water tank levels and turbidity using Python and the `aiocoap` library.
+This project implements a CoAP-based communication system to monitor water tank levels, turbidity and pump control using Python and the `aiocoap` library.
 The system consists of:

 - A **controller** that sends sensor data (main tank level, house tank level, and turbidity) to the CoAP server.
-- A **server** that stores the latest sensor values and provides them upon request.
+- A **server** that stores the latest sensor values and provides them upon request, processes the data, and notifies the user in case of critical conditions.
-- A **client** that retrieves and displays sensor data while providing notifications based on predefined conditions.
+- A **user** that retrieves and displays sensor data while providing notifications based on predefined conditions.

 ## Implementation Steps